 Next you’ll add the cold water, nutritional yeast, arrowroot starch/flour, salt, onion powder, garlic powder, and black pepper, then process/blend until a smooth, creamy, sauce consistency is achieved.
 This may take a few minutes and you may have to use a spatula to scrape down the sides of the food processor or blender in order to achieve a really smooth texture.

 Once the cashew sauce is smooth and creamy, put a large frying pan on the stove and set the heat to low-medium.
-Add the olive oil to the pan (or you can substitute your preferred oil as long as it’s pretty neutral in flavour – I don’t recommend using coconut oil in this recipe.
-If you are on an oil free diet you can omit the oil and substitute 1 tablespoon of water instead).
+Add the olive oil to the pan (or you can substitute your preferred oil as long as it’s pretty neutral in flavor – I don’t recommend using coconut oil in this recipe.
+If you are on an oil-free diet you can omit the oil and substitute 1 tablespoon of water instead).

 Allow the pan to heat up for a couple of minutes, then add the fresh baby spinach to the pan and sauté until it is wilted.

 Add the chopped artichokes (I like to chop them roughly so they add a nice, chunky texture to the dip) and the cashew sauce, then cook for a few minutes to heat everything through and allow the arrowroot starch/flour to cook and thicken the dip.